lookscanned/how-to/docs/index.md

 titleTemplate: false
 ---

-# How to use Look Scanned
+# How to Use Look Scanned

 - [en / English](/how-to-use/en)
 - [zh / 中文](/how-to-use/zh-CN)